tomasss1024/openlp_chords/readme.txt

-This additional function was for OpenLP and it was described in <a href="http://forums.openlp.org/discussion/2544/chords-in-openlp">forums.openlp.org</a>
+This additional function was for OpenLP and it was described in http://forums.openlp.org/discussion/2544/chords-in-openlp

 Import chords_tags.conf as OpenLP configuration or add formating tags:
 {cl}: <span class="chordline"> .. </span>